 2. They’ll need specific management

 Configuring an unmanaged private cloud will require a specific skill set to ensure data security, software and resource allocation are handled correctly.
 This can be tough when you do not have dedicated IT personnel to help.
+And if you do have dedicated IT personnel, you’ll also need to consider the costs associated with employing this team of specialists.

 3. They’ll need ongoing maintenance